StableMTL: Repurposing Latent Diffusion Models for Multi-Task Learning from Partially Annotated Synthetic Datasets: Abstract

 \section{Abstract}

-Multi-task learning for dense prediction is limited by the need for extensive annotation for every task, though recent works have explored training with partial task labels.
-Leveraging the generalization power of diffusion models, we extend the partial learning setup to a zero-shot setting, training a multi-task model on multiple synthetic datasets, each labeled for only a subset of tasks.
-Our method, \OURS{}, repurposes image generators for latent regression.
-Adapting a denoising framework with task encoding, task conditioning and a tailored training scheme.
-Instead of per-task losses requiring careful balancing, a unified latent loss is adopted, enabling seamless scaling to more tasks.
-To encourage inter-task synergy, we introduce a multi-stream model with a task-attention mechanism that converts N-to-N task interactions into efficient 1-to-N attention, promoting effective cross-task sharing. \OURS{} outperforms baselines on 7 tasks across 8 benchmarks.
+Multi-task learning for dense prediction is hindered by the need for annotations for every single task, although recent works explore training with partial task labels.
+Leveraging diffusion models’ generalization capability, we extend partial learning to domain generalization, training a multi-task model on synthetic datasets, each only labeled for a subset of tasks.
+Our method, StableMTL, repurposes an image generator for latent regression, adapting a denoising framework with task encoding, conditioning, and a tailored scheme.
+Instead of per-task losses requiring careful balancing, our unified latent loss scales to more tasks.
+To encourage inter-task synergy, we use a multi-stream model with task-attention that converts N-to-N interactions into efficient N-to-one attention, promoting cross-task sharing.
+StableMTL outperforms baselines on 7 tasks across 8 benchmarks.